K0MPLEXWorksTogether/ApnaCollegeWebDev/README.md

 - **JS-3**: An understanding of arrays, strings and their methods.
 - **JS-4**: Working with for loops, over indices, arrays, for-of loop, while loops.
 - **JS-5**: Working with object literals and the Math object literal.
+- **JS-6**: Creating function and higher order functions, methods, scope of var, let and const, scoping option available in JS.